hubert-kozlowski/hubert-kozlowski/README.md

 ---
 ## Hey there 👋
-I'm **Hubert**, a passionate software engineering student with a knack for turning ideas into functional, elegant solutions.
-I enjoy blending logic with creativity to build projects that solve real-world problems.
+I'm **Hubert**, a passionate software engineering student who enjoys turning ideas into elegant, functional solutions.
+I love blending logic and creativity to build software that solves real-world problems.

-🛠️<em> I'm actively looking for internship opportunities where I can learn, grow, and contribute to meaningful software development work.</em>
+🛠️ *Currently seeking internship opportunities to grow my skills and contribute to impactful projects.*

 ---
 ### 🏆 Achievements